What are you saying?

 Commissary: The central cafeteria where Burning Man staff eat, usually unmarked and located on the 5:30 spoke.
 Meal pogs are used here to get food.

 Cruise Director: Member of the Ranger Shift Command Team responsible for pairing up shift teams and deploying them to an area of the city for patrol.

-Danger Ranger: Founder and icon of the Black Rock Rangers.
+Danger Ranger: Founder of the Black Rock Rangers.